SuhaimKhalid/Professional-README-Generator/README.md

-  # Professional-Readme-Generator
+  # Professional-README-Generator

   # [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This project is to create a readme file by user through using java script.
+  The Professional README Generator is a JavaScript-based project designed to streamline the process of creating README files.
+Users can easily generate a customized README for their projects by answering a set of questions in the terminal.

   ## Table of Contents
   - [Installation](#installation)